DEGREES IN Medium/Heavy Truck Technician

 Why Choose This Program

-Students will learn skills in truck computers, diesel engines, electrical systems, suspension, air-brakes, power train, and emissions.
-There are also opportunities to learn welding, CNG & alternative fuel systems, and Department of Transportation Vehicle Inspector Certification.
+Students will learn skills to manage truck computers, diesel engines, electrical systems, suspension, air-brakes, power train, and emissions.
+There are also opportunities to learn welding and work with compressed natural gas (CNG) and alternative fuel systems.
+SCTCC students also have the opportunity to complete the Department of Transportation Vehicle Inspector Certification.

 - Demonstrate entry level skills and technical competency to become a Medium/Heavy Truck Technician

 - Demonstrate knowledge of hazardous materials in the workplace and the impact they have on human health and global environment

 - Demonstrate proper use of lab facility and maintenance of repair and diagnostic equipment

 - Interpret and utilize manufacturer's data to analyze problems and to make repair decisions

 After graduating from SCTCC, Medium and Heavy Truck Technicians will want to consider specializing in one phase of the field to apply their skills as a diesel mechanic.
 There are various areas students can choose from, so all our graduates are certain to find the career path right for them.